manan-dude/QuestionPaper_Generator/README.md

 ## Screenshots

 ### User-Input:
+-Enter the total marks and percentage distribution according to the difficulty.

 ![](output/UserInput.png)

-Enter the total marks and percentage distribution according to the difficulty.

 ### Calculated Marks based on percentage:

 ![](output/MarksDistribution.png)

 ### Prepared question paper:
+-It will also give you the remaining marks if the algo don't find the question and you can add it accordingly.

 ![](output/PreparedQuesPaper.png)

-It will also give you the remaining marks if the algo don't find the question and you can add it accordingly.

 ### Final Question paper: